 Target audiences are groups of people—such as departments or teams—that you can recommend for users to share their items with.
-You can add them to users' sharing settings in a Google service, such as Google Drive, to encourage users to share items with a more specific or limited audience rather than your entire organization.
+You can add them to users' sharing settings in a Google service, such as Google Drive or Chat, to encourage users to share items with a more specific or limited audience rather than your entire organization.

-Target audiences provide users with another way to share their items, in addition to link-sharing with your entire organization or sharing directly with users or groups.
+Target audiences provide users with another way to share their items, in addition to sharing with your entire organization or sharing directly with users or groups.
 With admin-recommended audiences, you can:

 - Improve the security and privacy of your data—Target audiences give users more control over how broadly they share their items.
-This can help improve the security of your organization’s data, and the privacy of a user's data, by reducing the potential for users to accidentally overshare their files or other items.
+This can help improve the security of your organization’s data, and the privacy of a user's data, by reducing the potential for users to accidentally overshare their files, Chat discoverable spaces, or other items.

 - Make it easier for users to share appropriately—Target audiences can reduce your users' need to enter groups and specific users to share with and to respond to access requests.
 Instead, target audiences allow users to easily broaden access to items without worrying about security, since these audiences are approved by their administrator.
 Moreover, sharing with a target audience doesn't send sharing notifications to audience members, making these audiences convenient for broad sharing.